JoseDev184/html-css-project/README.md

 continue growth today was a very productive day working coding, the goal is for each day at least 30 min!  constancy and practice make you goat!!!!!!!!!!

 !!!
-still working on the  project with  Udemy i  already have some classes and community to meet!! utility class to central text utilities classes to set specific classes to called by unique classes!!!!
+still working on the  project with  Udemy i  already have some classes and community to meet!!!!! utility class to central text utilities classes to set specific classes to called by unique classes!!!!